What is Rebar? Essential Guide to Steel Reinforcement

 Why Rebar Matters

 Rebar’s ability to reinforce concrete has revolutionized construction, enabling skyscrapers, dams, and earthquake-resistant structures.
-Innovations like high-strength alloys and GFRP continue to push engineering limits39.
+Innovations like high-strength alloys and GFRP continue to push engineering limits.
 For detailed specifications, consult ASTM or ISO guidelines tailored to your project needs.

 By understanding rebar’s role and selecting the right type, builders ensure structural integrity and longevity.
 Explore our guides on [how to cut rebar] and [rebar tying techniques] for more practical insights.